 My mother made a delicious batch of cinnamon rolls the other day.
-I saw her at work and she offered me fresh herbs from the garden.
-I followed her home to raid the garden and left my parents house with a jumbo bag of organic basil and a baggie with two cinnamon rolls.
+I went over to her house and left with baggie with two cinnamon rolls.
 I must admit, with my husband sitting right next to me, that I ate both of them.
-One was supposed to be for him, but I just couldn't resist =/ Mom claims they weren't very good because they were a couple of days old and had dried out, but a zap in the microwave with a touch of melted butter seemed to fix that.
+One was supposed to be for him, but I just couldn't resist!
 I felt really guilty about the cinnamon rolls; my poor husband had missed out on a treat, a treat we had been craving for weeks.
 I decided I would make a batch to ease my guilt, this is where I encountered a slight problem.
 I had never actually made cinnamon rolls before; not Pillsbury and definitely not from scratch.
 Enter: Store brand 50 cent can of biscuit dough.
 How do you spell lifesaver?
 BISCUIT DOUGH.

 - 1/2 c.
 Brown Sugar